Monza Practice 1: Schumacher fastest early on

-Sep.7 (Apex) As a Ferrari driver he was idolised at Monza.
+Sep.7 (GP247) As a Ferrari driver he was idolised at Monza.
 These days there is perhaps less of the deification, but Michael Schumacher gave the tifosi a reminder of the glory days, albeit using a Mercedes to do so, by going fastest of all in the first free practice session of the Italian Grand Prix at Monza.

 Just after the midway mark of the ninety minute session Schumacher set the fastest time of anyone – by half a second, displacing the Ferrari of Fernando Alonso from the top spot on the timing screens.
 The time of 1 minute 25.422 seconds stood as the benchmark for the rest of the session.

 Clearly the tifosi have not forgotten the great service Schumacher provided during his record breaking era with the Maranello squad.

 “Michael we love you” and “Michael, we will always be with you” were among the banners, some in Italian, testifying to his continuing adoration of a driver who won five of his seven championships with Ferrari.